Zettlr/Zettlr/README.md

 - `package:mac-x64` (Intel-based Macs)
 - `package:mac-arm` (Apple Silicon-based Macs)
 - `package:win-x64` (Intel-based Windows)
-- `package:win-arm` (ARM-based Windows)
 - `package:linux-x64` (Intel-based Linux)
 - `package:linux-arm` (ARM-based Linux)

 The resulting application packages are stored in `./out`.

 > [!IMPORTANT]
-> This command will skip typechecking to speed up builds, so be extra cautious.
+> This command will skip typechecking to speed up builds, so we recommend running `lint` before packaging to ensure that there are no errors.

 #### `release:{platform-arch}`